prust/millennial-translation/Mark.md

-### The good news about Jesus the Messiah the Son of God
+## The good news about Jesus the Messiah the Son of God

-The beginning of the good news about Jesus Christ.
+### Prologue

-It is said in the prophet Isaiah —
+The good news about Jesus the Messiah begins with the fulfillment of Isaiah's prophesy:

-    ‘I am sending my messenger ahead of you;
+> ‘I am sending my messenger ahead of you;
-    he will prepare your way.
+> he will prepare your way.

-The voice of one crying aloud in the wilderness:
+> The voice of one crying out in the wilderness:
-    “Prepare the road for the Lord,
+> “Prepare the road for the Lord,
-    make a straight path for him.”’
+> make a straight path for him.”’

-John the Baptizer appeared in the wilderness, proclaiming a baptism on repentance, for the forgiveness of sins.
+John the Baptist came in the wilderness, proclaiming a baptism on repentance, for the forgiveness of sins.
 The whole of Judea, as well as all the inhabitants of Jerusalem, went out to him; and they were baptized by him in the Jordan River, confessing their sins.

 John wore clothes made of camels' hair, with a leather strap around his waist, and lived on locusts and wild honey;